-Bachelor of Science in Psychology (University of Durham, U.K.)
+Bachelor of Science in Psychology with honours, University of Durham, U.K.

-EMDR is an evidence-based therapy, designed to reduce the impacts of trauma.
+EMDR stands for Eye Movement Desensitisation Reprocessing, it is an evidence-based therapy, designed to reduce the impacts of trauma.
 Therapists need to receive specialist training to use this therapy.
 Jane received training with EMDR Institute Australia, completing Level One & Two, Structural Dissociation and Master Class.